jiinjeong/CSVolunteer/README.md

     * If we display this code in a browser and inspect the paragraph elements, we may notice that the 10-pixel bottom margin of Paragraph 1 overlaps with the 30-pixel top margin of Paragraph 2!
       * As a result, the margin between the two paragraphs is 30 pixels in width, not 40.
 How come?
   * In CSS, there is a feature called the *vertical margin collapse*.
-    * In the case of two, consecutive block-level elements, the margin between them will be the greater of either the bottom margin of the first element or the top margin of the second element.
+    * In the case of two, consecutive elements that follow the box model, the margin between them will be the greater of either the bottom margin of the first element or the top margin of the second element.
       * The margin between them is *not* necessarily the sum of the bottom margin of the first element and the top margin of the second element.
       * In essence, these two vertcial margins collapse into a single vertical margin.
 * **Display Type**